Ryason55/quake_mission_packs_ry-vitalized/README.md

 - Added a "Busy" mechanic, where certain monsters in the middle of an attack will not immediately turn on whoever hurts them until either after the attack, or if a pain state is triggered.
 Currently implemented for the Vore, Shambler, and Armagon.
 - Fixed the "statue" bug that can rarely occur in vanilla when initializing a monster.
 - Most monsters when fighting a Zombie will give up on the Zombie when it gets knocked down.
-- [SoA] Gremlins, Armagon, and any ground-based monster summoned under the effect of the Horn of Conjuring now use Remaster's bot pathing to navigate.
+- [SoA] Gremlins, as well as ground-based monsters summoned under the effect of the Horn of Conjuring, now use Remaster's bot pathing to navigate.

 ----- Zombie -----